LunarWatcher/upm/README.md

 ## Non-goals

 * **"Containerized" packages:** cross-environment reproducability isn't a goal for this package manager, at least at this time.
 I suggest using the packages you install with upm to get containers, such as pyenv.
-This may change if I actually figure out how package managers like that work, and decide to actually do it, which is very unlikely at the time of writing.
+This may change if I actually figure out how package managers like that work, and decide I like pain enough to actually do it, which is very unlikely at the time of writing.
 * **Registry of pre-built packages:** while it's convenient to just download pre-built packages, I have no way to host them, and I've had enough messing around with APIs and server infrastructure for the near foreseeable future, even if I had a way to host it.